Bareuptime/k3sinfra/infra/README.md

 - **Vault**: vault.bareuptime.co

 Make sure you have:
-1. DNS records pointing to your cluster
+1. DNS records pointing to your cluster (A records to cluster IP)
-2. cert-manager installed in K3s
+2. cert-manager installed in K3s (see above)
-3. letsencrypt-prod ClusterIssuer configured
+3. Port 80 accessible (for Let's Encrypt HTTP-01 validation)

 ## Prerequisites